jeffjordan97/Gym-App/README.md

 ### Installing

-A step by step process to explain how to get a development env running
+A step by step process to explain how to get a development env running by installing CocoaPods

 Step 1.